amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Though this suggestion might be close the truth, it is not entirely accurate, the reasons for which will be discussed [later](#the-vowel-that-is-intermediate-to-ā-and-ē-suggested-by-masti-venkatesha-iyengar).

-As seen in the context of the [second-person pronoun](#analysis-of-caldwells-arguments), Caldwell seems to weaken the opposition to the starting consonant `n` by grammatical gender suffixes of verb finite forms, by citing the example of the first-personal `vu` suffix in Telugu verb finite forms which is really just the euphonic suffix and does not have any part of the original first-person pronominal root.
+As seen in the context of the [second-person pronoun](#analysis-of-caldwells-arguments), Caldwell seems to weaken the opposition to the starting consonant `n` by grammatical person/gender suffixes of verb finite forms, by citing the example of the first-personal `vu` suffix in Telugu verb finite forms which is really just the euphonic suffix and does not have any part of the original first-person pronominal root.
-Caldwell uses this example to conclude that it is not just that the pronominal roots may be much modified in the grammatical gender suffixes of verb finite form, but also, as in the case of Telugu first-personal suffix of verb finite forms, nothing of the corresponding pronominal root might be retained.
+Caldwell uses this example to conclude that it is not just that the pronominal roots may be much modified in the grammatical person/gender suffixes of verb finite form, but also, as in the case of Telugu first-personal suffix of verb finite forms, nothing of the corresponding pronominal root might be retained.
 But as already seen in the context of the second-person pronoun, while Caldwell is right that the first-personal suffix of verb finite forms in Telugu do not retain any component of the first-person pronominal root, such a phenomenon is not seen in the other Dravidian languages.